Working in the Peruvian Jungle

 After breakfast we would work for a couple more hours and then shower and clean up before lunch.
 The work we did was cleaning and sanding wooden beams in the cabin, it was easy and I didn’t mind it at all.

 The afternoons were the best though, we just could relax.
 With no Internet or electricity we had to rely on each other’s company and books.
 We went for many nature walks in the area and took a ton of pictures.
 It was so calm being away from the city and other backpackers – it was just us, our hosts, and a few local workers and it was the perfect break after 7 months of traveling and hostels.

-Our hosts left to Cusco for a few days leaving us with the construction workers, who spoke no English – we really got to practice our Spanish to say the least.
+Our hosts left to Cusco for a few days, leaving us with just the local construction workers, who spoke no English (we really got to practice our Spanish to say the least.)
 The workers were so kind regardless of any language barrier.
 They also stayed at the worksite overnight in a sheltered area whereas we stayed in the one completed cabin.
-One day we bused into the nearest town just to check our emails and we brought them back beers and chocolate.
-We made a little fire pit and had a fire and beers that night with them, it was great.
+One day we bused to the nearest town just to check our emails and we brought them back beers and chocolate.
+We made a little fire pit and had a bonfire and beers that night with them, it was great.